Firefund/pre-campaign/README.md

 + Seems to only support manual upload of ZIP file.
 + Has no configuration options.
 + Extremely scarce documentation for their online service.
-+ No table of content.
++ Does not generates table of content.

 ## DocRaptor